 The scenic beauty of rainforests covered in the charismatic white mist attracts visitors.
 One visit to the cloud forests will make you feel like you’re on cloud nine.
 You can also click pictures of the mist-covered mountain peaks in the distance.

-The great divide or continental divide in the Costa Rica rainforest is a passageway from Canada to Argentina through Central America.
+The Great Divide or continental Divide is a passageway from Canada to Argentina through Central America.

 It’s called the continental divide as it separates the Pacific side of the continent from the Caribbean side.
 It has a point called La Ventana (also known as the window) where visitors can see the Pacific Ocean on one side and the Caribbean Sea on the other.